zack4417/zack4417.github.io/zack-web/content/publication/2022EAAI/index.md

 abstract: In this paper, a safe and learning-based control framework for model predictive control (MPC) is proposed to optimize nonlinear systems with a non-differentiable objective function under uncertain environmental disturbances.
 The control framework integrates a learning-based MPC with an auxiliary controller in a way of minimal intervention.
 The learning-based MPC augments the prior nominal model with incremental Gaussian Processes to learn the uncertain disturbances.
 The cross-entropy method (CEM) is utilized as the sampling-based optimizer for the MPC with a non-differentiable objective function.
 A minimal intervention controller is devised with a control Lyapunov function and a control barrier function to guide the sampling process and endow the system with high probabilistic safety.
 The proposed algorithm shows a safe and adaptive control performance on a simulated quadrotor in the tasks of trajectory tracking and obstacle avoidance under uncertain wind disturbances.

-# Summary.
+# # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
+summary: A safe and learning-based control framework for model predictive control is proposed to optimize nonlinear systems with a non-differentiable objective function under uncertain environmental disturbances.
+The control framework integrates a learning-based MPC with an auxiliary controller in a way of minimal intervention.
 tags:
 - Source Themes
 featured: true